 Because science within skincare has developed in the last few years, the role of genetics in skin type and skin conditions is now minimal.

 At Cel, our developments in nutrient-rich nanotechnology fights oxidative stress that ages our skin to brighten and tighten our skin, and reverse the signs of aging.
 By using plant stem cells in your skin care routine, you can give your skin nutrition, elasticity and rejuvenation and it can adapt to whichever skin type you have.

-Our range of Nanotech stem cell skincare boasts an Eye Cream which works to strengthen the delicate skin around your eye, fighting fine lines and wrinkles.
+Our range of Nanotech stem cell skincare boasts an Eye Serum which works to strengthen the delicate skin around your eye, fighting fine lines and wrinkles.
 Our Neck and Décolletage Cream helps to support the similarly delicate skin in this area as it’s the first to age!
 And to really boost the collagen levels and fight all signs of aging, our Stem Cell Face Mask works to improve hydration levels and cell turnover, for glowing and youthful skin!